iamvincenzo/iamvincenzo/README.md

 # About me
 I'm a IT engineering student at the University of Parma.

-- 🔭 I’m currently working on machine learning projects
+- 🔭 I’m currently working on AI projects
 - 🌱 I’m currently learning python for data analysis and frameworks for Big Data
 - 📫 How to reach me: vincenzo.fraello@outlook.it
 - ⚡ Fun fact: Bazinga